-Are you pre or post menopause?
-Keep feeling yourself with Bio-Identical Hormone Replacement Therapy(BHRT).
+Are you pre or post menopausal?
+We can help you keep feeling yourself with Bio-Identical Hormone Replacement Therapy(BHRT).

 Bioidentical hormones are most commonly prescribed to treat symptoms of hormonal imbalance in women and men, such as hot flashes, night sweats, loss of libido, fatigue, weight gain, mood swings, and irritability.
 Some other benefits of using bioidentical hormones include:

 - Much Improved libido

 - Improved sleep

 - Reduced risk of osteoporosis and improved bone density